 If you haven't sold the products you've invested in it means you're losing money.
 But sometimes it makes sense to cut your losses because holding on to deadstock can cost a considerable amount too.

-Storage costs, like warehouses, insurance, maintenance and staff, can add up over time.
-If you’re using 3PL or Fulfillment by Amazon centres to store your products, the fees can really add up – particularly if you’re impacted by seasonal price hikes.
+Storage costs like warehouses insurance maintenance and staff can add up over time.
+If you're using 3PL or Fulfillment by Amazon center's to store your products the fees can really add up - particularly if you're impacted by seasonal price hikes.

-Deadstock also takes up space that could be used to store more profitable, fast-selling products.
-When all the costs are factored in, brands can end up spending 30% more than the unit cost.
+Deadstock also takes up space that could be used to store more profitable fast-selling products.
+When all the costs are factored in brands can end up spending substantially more than the unit cost.

 What causes deadstock?

 To prevent deadstock from building up it's important to understand what causes it.
 Here are some of the most commons contributing factors:

 Brands with poor inventory management are more likely to accumulate deadstock as well as other inventory problems.
 Without accurate monitoring or management they may not even be aware of the extent of their deadstock.
 It's important to take control of your inventory to avoid inventory issues.